CarlosZBent/markdown-to-text-renderer/README.md

 let md_text = "If you wanna be a **cool cowboy** you should play [Red Dead Redemption](https://www.rockstargames.com/reddeadredemption/)"

 let options = {
-    sanitize: false, // please always set sanitize to false in your options
+    // please always set these three if you set your own options
+    sanitize: false,
+    mangle: false,
-    mangle: false
+    headerIds: false
 }

 let plaintext = convertMarkdownToPlainText(md_text, options)
 ```
 > NOTE: For this conversion to plain text, it is recommended to always set the `sanitize` option to `false`, to avoid encoding issues.
-This is set by default by this library as the only option.
-But if you set your own options, you'll override the default one, so don't forget to specify `{sanitize:false}` when adding yours.
+Besides that, `mangle` and `headerIds` should also be set to `false`, this is because these options are deprectaed, but marked still sets them to true by default.
+These are all set by default by this library.
+But if you set your own options, you'll override the default ones, so don't forget to specify `{sanitize:false, mangle:false, headerIds:false}` when adding yours.